What is student autonomy?

 Giving kids real autonomy isn’t as easy as sprinkling a little choice into each unit.
 Starting Innovative Arts class has taught me just how difficult it is to re-animate the autonomy of our students.

 It took years of struggle.
-Slowly, it became clear that you need to give a lot of freedom t than a typical classroom will allow.
+Slowly, it became clear that you need to give a lot more freedom than a typical classroom will allow.
 I am thankful to be able to customize classes to accommodate students in this way.

 Below there are examples of student autonomy that will be found in a normal classroom and the extra student autonomy examples found in an ‘Innovative Arts’ classroom.